Roadrunner (Australian music magazine)

 Roadrunner was a monthly Australian music magazine based in Adelaide, South Australia.
-The magazine was founded by Stuart Coupe and Donald Robertson and forty-eight issues were published between March 1978 and January 1983.
+The magazine was founded by Donald Robertson and Stuart Coupe, and initially run by a co-operative, with Robertson ending up as sole editor and publisher.
+There were 48 issues published between March 1978 and January 1983.
+All issues were made available online in 2017, and a limited hardback anthology version was published in October 2019.
+In 2020 Robertson started publishing a blog called Roadrunnertwice, which included some previously published articles as well as new material.

+History

-The magazine was inspired by the punk rock/new wave movement of the mid 1970s and took its name from the Jonathan Richman song Roadrunner.
-In its first year (1978) Roadrunner was produced by an editorial collective that included Coupe, Robertson, Allan Coop, Alex Ehlert, Bruce Milne and Clinton Walker and was only distributed in South Australia.
-Robertson became editor and publisher and secured national distribution from issue 10 (February 1979).
+The magazine was inspired by the punk rock/new wave movement of the mid-1970s and took its name from the Jonathan Richman song "Roadrunner".
+Its inaugural issue was published in March 1978.

+In its first year (1978) Roadrunner was produced by an editorial collective that included Coupe, Robertson, Allan Coop, Alex Ehlert, Bruce Milne, and Clinton Walker and was only distributed in South Australia.
+After Coupe left after five issues to write for Rock Australia Magazine in Sydney, Robertson became editor and publisher and secured national distribution from issue 10 (February 1979), which featured a cover story about the Elvis Costello tour of Australia.

 Issue 23 (February 1980) of the magazine forms part of the Festival Records collection at Sydney's Powerhouse Museum as an example of how rock music magazines helped to promote overseas recording artists.

-In the first edition of the Australian Music Directory (1981–82), Miranda Brown commented that Roadrunner offered its readers, ‘the vitality that established papers often lack.’
-She went on to say: 'The paper has a strong nationalistic bent and though its coverage of the English scene is extensive, most of the copy is written by Australians abroad or here.
-Roadrunner articles tend to be rough-edged and experimental, with a minimum of editorial intervention.
-The approach is personal and highly committed and the magazine was the first to treat Australian music as a force with its own history, geography and ideologies, although the other major rock papers quickly followed suit.’